Crocheron–McDowall House: History

-In 1861, shortly after the house was finished the American Civil War broke out.
-Crocheron's niece, Mary Ann McDowall (née Nicholson, nicknamed "Mollie") moved into the house during the war.
-In June 1861, Confederate Captain George Washington Jones and the Bastrop Volunteers—the first company in Bastrop to enter to the Civil War—held a presentation of colors at the Crocheron–McDowall House.
-This signaled the start of Bastrop's involvement in the war.
-Nicholson was there to receive them.
+In 1861, the completion of the house coincided with the outbreak of the American Civil War.
+Mary Ann McDowall (formerly Nicholson and affectionately called "Mollie"), Crocheron's niece, took residence in the house amid the wartime circumstances.
+During June 1861, Confederate Captain George Washington Jones, along with the Bastrop Volunteers—the inaugural company from Bastrop to join the Civil War—conducted a flag presentation ceremony at the Crocheron–McDowall House.
+This event marked the commencement of Bastrop's participation in the conflict, and Nicholson was present to welcome them.

-Throughout the war, Crocheron was involved in importing commercial products to Bastrop from England and Matamoros, Tamaulipas, Mexico.
-In 1864, during one of his business trips to Matamoros, Nicholson met Englishman William McDowall.
-They married at the Crocheron–McDowall House on 14 May 1868 and moved to London, England.
-Later the same year, William McDowall died from yellow fever he had contracted during a business trip to Central America.
-In 1869, Mary Ann and her three-month-old daughter Ruth returned to Bastrop to live with Crocheron.
-When Crocheron died in 1874, McDowall inherited the house, as stipulated in his will.
+Throughout the conflict, Crocheron engaged in the importation of commercial goods to Bastrop from England and Matamoros, Tamaulipas, Mexico.
+In 1864, while on a business trip to Matamoros, Nicholson encountered William McDowall, a British individual.
+Their marriage took place at the Crocheron–McDowall House on May 14, 1868, following which they relocated to London, England.
+Later in the same year, William McDowall succumbed to yellow fever, a disease he contracted during a business journey to Central America.
+In 1869, Mary Ann, accompanied by her three-month-old daughter Ruth, returned to Bastrop to reside with Crocheron.
+Following Crocheron's death in 1874, McDowall inherited the house as specified in his will.

-Mary Ann McDowall was an accomplished musician and taught piano, organ, guitar, and voice classes at the Crocheron residence.
-The house became Bastrop's center of social and intellectual life.
-Several parties, lectures, and concerts were conducted at the house; and prominent visitors stayed at or visited the residence; among them were Gail Borden, the creator of condensed milk, and two nieces of US President James K. Polk.
-When her daughter Ruth died in 1897, McDowall moved to live with her sister in Houston, where she was involved in several clubs and organizations.
-The house was sold after her death in 1933; since then, it has had several owners who have showed interest in preserving and restoring the house.
-The house continues to be a private residence and is not open to the general public.
-It is sometimes used as a conference center for the Lower Colorado River Authority (LCRA).
+Mary Ann McDowall, a proficient musician, imparted her musical expertise by offering classes in piano, organ, guitar, and voice at the Crocheron residence.
+The house evolved into the focal point of Bastrop's social and intellectual life, hosting numerous parties, lectures, and concerts.
+Eminent figures, including Gail Borden, the inventor of condensed milk, and two nieces of U.S. President James K. Polk, were counted among the distinguished visitors who either stayed at or frequented the residence.
+Following the passing of her daughter Ruth in 1897, McDowall relocated to Houston to reside with her sister, actively participating in various clubs and organizations.

+After McDowall's death in 1933, the house changed ownership multiple times, with subsequent owners expressing a keen interest in its preservation and restoration.
+Presently, the house serves as a private residence and is not accessible to the general public.
+On occasion, it functions as a conference center for the Lower Colorado River Authority (LCRA).